StephenCleary/CalculatedProperties/README.md

 = CalculatedProperties

-Easy to use calculated properties for MVVM apps (.NET 4, MonoTouch, MonoDroid, Windows 8, Windows Phone 8.1, Windows Phone Silverlight 8.0, and Silverlight 5).
+Easy-to-use calculated properties for MVVM apps (.NET 4, MonoTouch, MonoDroid, Windows 8, Windows Phone 8.1, Windows Phone Silverlight 8.0, and Silverlight 5).

 == Quick Start

 Install the NuGet package.

-Add a `PropertyHelper` instance to your view model (pass in a delegate that raises `PropertyChanged`):
+Add a `PropertyHelper` instance to your view model (pass in a delegate that raises `PropertyChanged` for that instance):

     private readonly PropertyHelper Properties;